tueftler/doget/README.md

 * You can use *USE* to declare transitive dependencies.
 If you do so, you should reference a specific version, otherwise you risk problems at a later point.
 * Think twice about adding an *ENTRYPOINT* or *CMD*, people will typically want to do this themselves.
 * Test it using a continuous integration system like Travis CI
+* Use semantic versioning and keep a changelog

 ## Caching

 DoGet caches downloaded traits inside the working directory.
 Their contents are stored zipped in a file called `doget_modules.zip`.
 To force a fresh download, simply remove this file.

 You can check the file in to your SCM - this way, you can create repeatable builds even if the remote locations should not be reachable at build time.

+## Contributing

+To contribute to DoGet, use the GitHub way - fork, hack, and submit a pull request! :octocat:

+**Enjoy!**